Approximate Model Predictive Control for Microgrid Energy Management via Imitation Learning: Case Study

+\kk{The other used parameters and bounds of the considered microgrid is summarized in~\ref{app:table}.
+To account for seasonal variations, the disturbance realizations (i.e., photovoltaic generation, wind power generation, and load demand) from the first three weeks of each month, out of the total 365 days, are used for training and validation, while the remaining data are reserved for testing.
+In addition, four different initial states, $x(0) \in \{100\mathrm{kWh}, 500\mathrm{kWh}, 700\mathrm{kWh}, 900\mathrm{kWh}\}$, are considered, resulting in a total of $4 \cdot 21 \cdot 12 = 1008$ scenarios for training and validation.
+To simulate the effect of forecast inaccuracies, both the EMPC controller and the IL-based approximate EMPC controllers rely on a predicted disturbance signal corrupted by bounded noise uniformly distributed over $[-80\mathrm{kW}, 80\mathrm{kW}]$.
+At each time step, the noise is added to the true disturbance realization, and the resulting noisy disturbance realization is subsequently clipped at zero to ensure non-negativity.
+This approach aligns with standard practices where forecast errors are considered to be within known bounds~\citep{li2022data}.}

-For the extra feature, the hyperparameters of our proposed method are chosen as $N_\beta = 3$ and $T_w = 6$.
-Three different controllers are considered for comparison: (a) the expert optimization-based EMPC controller, (b) the proposed IL-based approximate EMPC controller, and (c) the baseline IL-based approximate EMPC controller without extra features and noise injection mechanism.
-For a typical scenario, the control inputs are shown in Fig.~\ref{fig:input}.
-It can be observed that the input of our proposed IL-based approximate EMPC method matches the expert EMPC more closely than the basic IL-based method does.
+Three different controllers are considered for performance comparison on the remaining $4\cdot 113=452$ test scenarios: (a) the expert optimization-based EMPC controller, (b) the proposed IL-based approximate EMPC controller, and (c) a baseline IL-based approximate EMPC controller without additional features and without the noise injection mechanism.
+The performance is evaluated using two metrics: the closed-loop economic cost and the computation time.
+The economic cost is defined as